wobscale/wobscale.website/index.md

 ---
 ---

 Wobscale is a Seattle-based creative technology collective.
-We poke fun at terms like *web scale* and *the cloud* while also swearing by them in the same breath.
+We defy simple explanation, existing as both a parody of modern tech while simultaneously embodying it.

+We exist partially to poke fun at the industry, but also as a front for an eclectic collection of projects.
+We explicitly eschew making money in favor of having fun and working on things we care about.

 Join us on IRC at [#wob on irc.wobscale.website](ircs://irc.wobscale.website:6697/wob) or via our Matrix bridge at [#wob:wobscale.chat](https://matrix.to/#/#wob:wobscale.chat). **Participation is subject to our [code of conduct](/conduct.html).**